mesivayenduri/cheats/LFCS/SELinux.md

     -   mymodule.pp ( linux understandable format binary with all rules )
     -   mymodule.te ( Text format for humans to understand the rules )

+## WARNING NOTE:

+Make sure to execute "fixfiles -F onboot" before changing the selinux mode to enforcing.
+Then reboot.
+Otherwise system might crash and goes into unrecoverable mode.

 ## To change the mode of SELinux from permissive to Enforcing mode
 sudo setenforce 1